← Back to Vault

 • 🛡️Nobody changed it — If anyone edits the certificate, the signature breaks.

-🔗 Who Signs the Certificates?
+🔗 Who Signs Them?

 📚 Want to learn more about CAs?
 See Spork 101 for a full explanation.